DNS - Domain Name System in Computer Networking

 dig, nslookup, and host Commands

-These command-line tools are used for querying DNS servers, troubleshooting DNS issues, and retrieving DNS records.
+These command-line tools are used for querying DNS servers, troubleshooting DNS issues, and retrieving DNS records:

 DNS Troubleshooting Techniques